maerzlc/maerzlc.github.io/index.md

 My focus lies on creating stable and secure services, automating infrastructure services and monitoring.
 I live in Germany at the moment, but would be happy to relocate: I have the right to work in all EU countries and Indonesia.

+## Motivation

+My experience in consulting and engineering in different cloud environments gives me deep insights into infrastructure.
+I'm looking to focus on architecture tasks in my next role.
+Quite familiar with customer communication and leading development tasks.

 ## Specializes in

-Cloud and network infrastructure, automation, Infrastructure as Code, DNS (and its obscurities), version control, security best practices.
+Cloud and network infrastructure, automation.
+Infrastructure as Code, DNS (and its obscurities), security best practices.

 ## Experience